vesoft-inc/nebula-java/README.md

 # nebula-java

 This guide provides instructions and options for connecting **Nebula Graph** for Java developer.
+However, Nebula Java is not not thread-safe.

 ## Prerequisites